justincasher/justincasher.github.io/articles/Ramanujan-Conjecture/Ramanujan-Conjecture.md

 Since $$  $$ is a complex space
 -->

 &emsp; In Deligne's paper he defines a map $$ \sh_0 $$.
-Since we are only going to use the following result, we will not define it here.
+Since we are only going to use the following result, we will not construct it here.

 **Theorem (Shimura Isomorphism).** &nbsp; *There exists an isomorphism $$ \sh $$, called the Shimura isomorphism, making the following diagram commute:*